u-boot/u-boot/doc/develop/designprinciples.rst

 Section "Keep it Small" already explains about the size restrictions for U-Boot on one side.
 On the other side, U-Boot is a powerful tool with many, many extremely useful features.
-The maintainer or user of each board will have to decide which features are important to him and what shall be included with his specific board configuration to meet his current requirements and restrictions.
+The maintainer or user of each board will have to decide which features are important to them and what shall be included with their specific board configuration to meet their current requirements and restrictions.

-Please make sure that it is easy to add or remove features from a board configuration, so everybody can make the best use of U-Boot on his system.
+Please make sure that it is easy to add or remove features from a board configuration, so everybody can make the best use of U-Boot on their system.

 If a feature is not included, it should not have any residual code bloating the build.